Underworld-Geodynamics-Education/Cloud-Intro2Python/Private/NotesOnCourse.md

 Introduction to docker, what / why and how to use it later

 Introduction to jupyter notebooks.
 Why they are useful and the workflow.
+(OK)

-Introduction to iPython
+Introduction to iPython (OK)

   - help
   - tab completion
   - function tooltips (etc)
   - shell commands and other "magic"

-Modules - how to import and use them (recap !)
+Modules - how to import and use them (recap !)  ()

   - Modules are available for everything
   - Too many to teach you about everything
   - I am more interested in showing you how to get used to the python style and not be afraid to keep looking stuff up.

-Data structures in python
+Data structures in python ()
   - numbers
   - strings
   - tuples, lists
   - sets, dictionaries
   - ? general container types (ordered lists etc)
   - ?
 Arrays, matrices etc
+  - ? classes

 Numpy - what does numpy do and what is it for ?